stitchflow

 The result?
 Wasted spending, security risks, and operational headaches.

-This guide outlines best practices for managing software licenses in complex, fast-moving environments—so you can stay compliant, save money, and keep IT sane.
+To rein in such chaos, companies need a deliberate, structured approach to software license management.
+This guide outlines the best practices for software license management in complex, fast-moving environments—so you can stay compliant, save money, and keep IT sane.

 What is software license management?